WSU Flu Vaccine

 - Complete the Campus Daily Screener prior to coming on campus

 - Arrive 15 minutes prior to your appointment time

 - Bring your WSU One Card and a government issued ID (driver’s license or passport)

 - Bring your insurance card if you have one

 Please submit your proof of vaccination to the Campus Health Committee as soon as possible.

 Flu Vaccine FAQs

-Can I get my flu shot on campus?
+Can I get my flu shot at Campus Health Center?

 Yes.
-Our flu clinics have concluded but you can still schedule a flu vaccine appointment at Campus Health Center by calling 313-577-5105.
+You can schedule a flu vaccine appointment at Campus Health Center by calling 313-577-5041.

 What if I don’t want a flu shot?